matusm/At.Matus.StatisticPod/README.md

 ### Constructor

 * `StatisticPod(string)`
   Creates a new instance of this class taking a name string as the single argument.
+A generic name is used if no string is provided.

 ### Methods